JosephMatino/MultiAiFilePaster/docs/internal/features.md

 | **Modal Translations** | ❌ Missing | English-only content blocks | High |

 ## 🌐 Platform Support

+The extension provides comprehensive integration with five major AI platforms through specialized implementation modules.
+Each platform integration is tailored to work with the specific interface patterns and requirements of that platform while maintaining consistent functionality across all supported services.

 ### 📊 Supported Platforms